Importance of collecting patient family health history

-Patient questionnaires can provide useful material to physicians who want to gather information from a couple either prior to pregnancy or during a pregnancy.
+Patient questionnaires (PDF) can provide useful material to physicians who want to gather information from a couple either prior to pregnancy or during a pregnancy.

-Other questionnaires can help the health care professional get the necessary history of a child in order to help with a diagnosis and treatment plan.
+Other questionnaires (PDF) can help the health care professional get the necessary history of a child in order to help with a diagnosis and treatment plan.

 Watch "Family Health History Splainer"